nvpro-samples/vk_lod_clusters/README.md

 * `-streaming 0` disables streaming system and uses preloaded scene (warning this can use a lot of memory, use above `-gridunique 0` to reduce)
 * `-vsync 0` disable vsync.
 If changing vsync via UI does not work, try to use the driver's *NVIDIA Control Panel* and set `Vulkan/OpenGL present method: native`.
 * `-autoloadcache 0` disables loading scenes from cache file.
+* `-mappedcache 0` disables persistent use of the memory mapped cache file.

 ## Limitations